vhsw/freshdesk-time-tracker/README.md

 timer.py 2
 ```

-Also you can specify exact date (dd-mm-yyyy) for time report like this:
+Also, you can specify the exact date (dd-mm-yyyy) for time report like this:
 ```
 timer.py 14.09.2018
 ```